 Consent education workshops students

-As part of Camosun's development of a Sexual Violence & Misconduct Policy, the college is offering four free consent education workshops to Camosun students and employees.
+As part of Camosun’s commitment to support and education for the prevention of sexual violence, the college is once again offering four free consent education workshops to Camosun students and employees.

 Based on the Let’s Get Consensual project, the workshops are intended to provide participants with the education, skills, and opportunity to understand and practice consent in a supportive and sex-positive space.

 Workshops are open to all Camosun students and will be led by members of the UVic’s AntiViolence Project with support from the Office of Student Support.